nana-4/materia-theme/README.md

 - The original concept is Google's [Material Design](https://material.io).
 - Yauhen Kirylau (@actionless) who is oomox author polished scripts and supported Flat-Plat with [oomox](https://github.com/actionless/oomox).

-Also thank you for every upstream developers and all contributors.
+Also thank you for all contributors and upstream developers.